AleksandrVinnik/Cohort_Retention_and_Poisson_Bootstrap/README.md

-# 📊 Cohort Retention & A/B Testing Analysis Toolkit
+# 📊 Cohort Retention & Poisson Bootstrap A/B Testing Toolkit

 This repository contains Python solution for: